afferdev/coinstree/README.md

 ## Improvements and time taken

+It took me 3 hours to complete this

 If I had more time, I would have added:

 - Different Pages for the Two Lists through Routing